jzumsteg/zumstegs-blog/_posts/2013-05-30-internet---finally.md

 - Then I got a letter saying my Internet access would start sometime in the next three weeks.

--Then I got a text saying that it would start sometime between 5/26 and 5/29.
+- Then I got a text saying that it would start sometime between 5/26 and 5/29.

 - Then I got a text saying that they had to delay my access, they were working on it, and I could follow their progress on a website.
 Of course, I needed access to get to the website that would show their progress on getting me access...